lab1702/ubuntu-ansible/README.md

 # debian-ansible

-Ansible configuration for Debian and Ubuntu.
+Ansible configuration that can be used with either Debian or Ubuntu.

 ## Complete Workstation Setup